 Central banks across the world hold gold as a reserve asset along with other foreign currencies, most notably the dollar and euro.
 We believe the way central banks look at reserve management has changed considerably over the past couple of years.
 Prior to 2008/2009, central banks across the world were net sellers of gold, which effectively increased the supply base of gold.
-However, as the global financial crisis began to take hold in 2008, central banks reversed course and became net buyers of gold in order to reduce exposure to foreign currencies and diversify their holdings (See Figure 2).
-Traditional reserve currencies (U.S. dollar) have become less attractive due to the rapidly expanding money supply and large government budget deficits, both of which devalue the dollar.
-This fundamental shift in central-bank buying patterns has served as a positive catalyst for gold prices.
+However, as the global financial crisis began to take hold in 2008, central banks reversed course and became net buyers of gold in order to reduce exposure to foreign currencies and diversify their holdings (See Figure 1).